 To attain the target of 'Zero Accidents', significant investments should be made in various aspects of road safety.
-From an engineering perspective, road safety is dependent on various While reviewing the National Road Safety Policy 2010 it was found that though the policy specifies the roles, responsibilities, plans and campaigns to be undertaken by the Government to improve road safety, the execution is poor. stages of construction and hence due diligence should be practiced to ensure quality construction of various types of roads like highways, expressways, state roads and other roads to prevent accidents due to poor quality of construction and maintenance.
+From an engineering perspective, road safety is dependent on various stages of construction and hence due diligence should be practiced to ensure quality construction of various types of roads like highways, expressways, state roads and other roads to prevent accidents due to poor quality of construction and maintenance.
 Good road infrastructure is an integral part of creating Sustainable Cities and Communities (SDG 11).